ᠬᠤᠪᠤ ᠶᠢᠨ ᠮᠡᠳᠡᠭᠡᠯᠡᠯ ᠦᠨ ᠶᠣᠰᠣ ᠵᠦᠢ

 We may disclose or share your information with other parties/entities for a business purpose.

 - Service Providers/Vendors.
 We outsource certain support services to vendors or service providers.
-We require all service providers/vendors to process your information in accordance applicable law and consistent with our specific instructions.
+We require all service providers/vendors to process your information in accordance with applicable law and consistent with our specific instructions.

 - Business Partners.
 In order to provide the Service you request, we may need to share your information with our Business Partners.